Browse questions and answers for University staff

 |How will pay deductions be made?||

 If you choose to take strike action you are required to complete the strike notification form and return it to your Head of Department.
-Each day that you participate in the action will be calculated as 1/365th of your annual salary and will be pro-rated for part-time staff.
+Each day that you participate in the action will be calculated as 1/365th of annual salary for a full-time employee, pro-rated for part-time staff.

 For part-time staff the deductions are calculated on a pro-rata basis determined by normal working patterns.
-Part-time staff are asked to confirm on the strike notification form the number of hours they would have been working on each day of strike action.
+In order for us to calculate the deduction fairly, part-time staff are asked to confirm on the strike notification form the number of hours they would normally have been working on each day of strike action.
 For example, if a part-time employee works two and a half days a week (which coincided with strike days) they would be deducted two full days and a half days pay, on the same 365-day basis as full-time staff.
+The below table shows some example deductions to show parity.

 |When will pay deductions for strike action be made?||

-To enable this, UCU have agreed to ask members to submit strike notification forms within one week of strike action ending.
-Therefore, the form will need to be received in HR by 11 December 2019.
+To enable this, UCU have agreed to ask members to submit their strike notification forms by stated deadlines.

 |What will be the impact on my pension where pay deductions are applied?||